 - Students are briefed on the different part of the bikes: brakes, seat height, helmet fitting etc. - Students are correctly fitted with a helmet and bike. - Time is given for students to familiarise themselves with the bikes and practice riding. - The instructor will provide a briefing on riding safely in a group and a communication system for stopping, keeping the group together and warning others of hazards ahead. - The group will ride through Coolamatong property on bush tracks and through paddocks.
-If there is time different games and activities to improve riding skills will be undertaken. - Once at the back paddock, the group will ride the perimeter to show students where they are. - Students will be broken up into smaller groups of no less than three. - The instructor will brief students on the orienteering activity including: map reading, what to find, how to keep score and safety and emergency procedures - Students will get a specified time to complete the orienteering activity and will be called back to one spot using a pre-designated signal. - The Coolamatong staff member or a school staff member will stay at the starting point to assist students coming back and the other one will ride the paddock giving encouragement and advice. - Once the group is gathered back together, they will ride back to the equipment shed. - After the equipment has been placed away in the bike shed, the session will be wrapped up before the group heads back to the campsite.
+If there is time different games and activities to improve riding skills will be undertaken. - Students will be broken up into smaller groups of no less than three. - The instructor will brief students on the orienteering activity including: map reading, what to find, how to keep score and safety and emergency procedures - Students will get a specified time to complete the orienteering activity and will be called back to one spot using a pre-designated signal. - The Coolamatong staff member will stay at the starting point to assist students coming back and other leaders will ride the paddock giving encouragement and advice. - Once the group is gathered back together, they will ride back to the equipment shed. - After the equipment has been placed away in the bike shed, the session will be wrapped up before the group heads back to the campsite.